puli-pro/PolyVision_paper/README.md

 ## Dataset Structure

-Organize your diabetic retinopathy dataset as follows:
+Organize your **diabetic retinopathy dataset** should be organized in the following structure:
 ```
 Diagnosis of Diabetic Retinopathy/
 ├── train/